 Your responses are quite welcome and may encourage the work to continue sooner.
+Questions are especially welcome !

 The question remains, how shall we consider the things we still can’t see?
 The presence within and behind trees, stones, and mirrors.
 Only recently we began to see how perception is a contrived integration of understanding and evolutionary necessity.